Done right, IT monitoring provides clarity and promotes operational effectiveness. Done wrong, it can make your staff crazy and limit business...

 The Value of Visibility in Your Data Center

 This article, written by Opsview Content Lead, John Jainschigg, originally appeared in InformationAge.com.
-The series objectively examines important topics in contemporary IT monitoring, including observability, automation, and cost control.
+The series objectively examines important topics in contemporary data center monitoring, including observability, automation, and cost control.

 Keeping key enterprise applications up and running well is an absolute requirement for modern business.
 As estimated by Gartner, IDC and others, the cost of IT downtime averages out to around $5,600 per minute.
 A simple infrastructure failure might cost around $100,000; while failure of a critical, public-facing application costs more like $500,000 to $1 million per hour.
 When failures impact large-scale global logistics and cause widespread inconvenience to customers, as in last May’s British Airways airline operations systems failure, costs can quickly become staggering.
 BA estimated losing $102.19 million in hard costs including airfare refunds to stranded passengers, plus incalculable damage to reputation.
 BA’s parent company, IAG, subsequently lost $224 million in value, based on its then-current stock valuation.